dncsvr/learn-javascript/matter-js/README.md

 > [!NOTE]
 >
-> We used `user-select: none` option, to disable selecting texts while dragging
+> We used the `user-select: none` option to disable selecting texts while
-> the objects.
+> dragging the objects.